Kiama is a Scala library for language processing including attribute grammars, term rewriting, abstract state machines and pretty printing.

 creating sharing in the rewritten tree.
 Just create the sharing and move on.
 If later you decide to perform some

-sharing-sensitive attribution on the AST that contains shared nodes, the Tree
+sharing-sensitive attribution on the AST that contains shared nodes, the Tree that you create will clone

 nodes as necessary to avoid sharing in the relations.